open-uchile/eol_vimeo/README.md

 - The video is deleted from the storage once uploaded to vimeo, if the video has a status other than 'upload_completed' at the beginning of the task, it will not be deleted.
 - If you delete a video from the video table, it will not be deleted, it will only change the 'status' of the video.
 - The link of the video obtained from vimeo to view, is an initial link because the video is still being processed when the link is obtained.
+- If status video is 'upload' for 24 hours it change to 'upload_failed'.